-Tucker Biddlecombe assumed the post of Chorus Director for the Nashville Sumphony at the beginning of the 2017/18 season.
-Dr. Biddlecombe also serves as Associate Professor and Director of Choral Activities at Vanderbilt University’s Blair School of Music, where he directs the Vanderbilt Chorale and Symphonic Choir, and teaches courses in choral conducting and music education.
+This season marks Tucker Biddlecombe's first as Chorus Director of the Nashville Symphony Chorus, after having served as interim director for the 2016/17 season.
+Dr. Biddlecombe also serves as Associate Professor and Director of Choral Activities at Vanderbilt University’s Blair School of Music, where he directs the Vanderbilt Chorale and Symphonic Choir and teaches courses in choral conducting and music education.

 His work with the Nashville Symphony has included Mahler’s Symphony No. 2, Bach’s Ascension Oratorio, and a world premiere recording of John Harbison’s Requiem (Naxos).
 Other notable works with Vanderbilt Choirs have included Lauridsen’s Lux Aeterna, Mozart’s Coronation Mass, Haydn’s Creation, and an upcoming staged performance of Bach’s St. Matthew Passion in April 2018.
 The Vanderbilt Chorale will release their first solo album, Music in the Listening Place (Navona), in March 2018.
 Biddlecombe can also be heard as tenor soloist and conductor on And the Time Is (Klavier), a recording of the music of Jack Stamp featuring the Vanderbilt Chorale and Wind Symphony.